janezlapajne/dotfiles/README.md

 This project follows a specific set of conventions for organization and functionality:

 - **bin/**: This directory contains utility scripts.
 Any script placed here will be added to the `$PATH` and made accessible from anywhere in the system.
+- **bin/dot**: This is a simple script designed to manage dependencies and system packages.
+It not only installs and updates dependencies but also upgrades system packages.
+To maintain an up-to-date and efficient environment, it's recommended to execute this script periodically.
+- **docs**: This directory serves as a repository for documentation, notes, and frequently used commands, among other things.
+It's a convenient location for storing any information that might be needed at hand.
 - **functions/**: This directory is for utility functions.
 Like the `bin/` directory, anything placed here will be added to the `$PATH` and can be used globally.
 - **dotfiles/\*\*/\*.zsh**: Any file with a `.zsh` extension located in the `dotfiles/` directory or its subdirectories will be loaded into the environment.
 - **dotfiles/\*\*/path.zsh**: Any file named `path.zsh` is loaded before other files.
 It's expected to set up `$PATH` or similar environment variables.
 - **dotfiles/\*\*/completion.zsh**: Any file named `completion.zsh` is loaded last and is expected to set up autocomplete functionality.
 - **dotfiles/\*\*/install.sh**: Any file named `install.sh` is executed when the `scripts/install.sh` script is run.
 These files have a `.sh` extension instead of `.zsh` to prevent them from being loaded automatically.
+These scripts are run each time the `bin/dot` script is run.
 - **dotfiles/\*\*/setup.sh**: Any file named `setup.sh` is executed when the `scripts/setup-all.sh` script is run.
 Like `install.sh` files, these have a `.sh` extension to prevent automatic loading.
+The `setup.sh` scripts are run after `install.sh` scripts and only when the `scripts/setup.sh` script is run.
 - **dotfiles/\*\*/\.\***: Any file starting with a `.` is symlinked into the `$HOME` directory when the main `setup.sh` script is executed.
 This allows for easy management of dotfiles.
-- **bin/dot**: This is a simple script designed to manage dependencies and system packages.
-It not only installs and updates dependencies but also upgrades system packages.
-To maintain an up-to-date and efficient environment, it's recommended to execute this script periodically.

 ## 🎉 Additional notes